-This driving route in Scotland is one of the longest on our list but the two day drive should be worth it.
-Taking you along the coast of Lossiemouth before heading inland past castles, a national park and the beautiful Dulsie Bridge.
+This driving route in Scotland is one of the longest on our list but the two-day drive should be worth it.
+Take you along the coast of Lossiemouth before heading inland past castles, a national park and the beautiful Dulsie Bridge.
 You can view the route here.

 The Pass of the Cattle is generally considered one of the more dangerous routes due to the narrow path, and speed is not usually permitted to be over 30mph.
 However, the views are breath-taking and is one to remember.
 Find the route here.

 5. Highland Perthshire Loop